imInde09/imInde09/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... ![Web Devlopment][2.1] Web Development
 - 🌱 I’m currently learning ...
-Front End Development.
+Angular.
 - 👯 I’m looking to collaborate on ...
 Web development Projects
 - 🤔 I’m looking for help with ...
-Backend Development
+TypeScript
 - 💬 Ask me about ...
 Anything
 - 📫 You can find me on [![Twitter][1.2]][1], or on [![LinkedIn][2.2]][2].
 <!-- Actual text -->